fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 !SLIDE center subsection

-# Good practices when upgrading Ruby version
+# Good practices to help when upgrading the Ruby version in an application

 ## Fabio Perrella